stelitop/mad4j/README.md

 # Setup

-Currently, the project is not yet available on mavencentral, so the jar package has to be manually downloaded from the [package section](https://github.com/stelitop/mad4j/packages) in GitHub.
+Currently, the project is _**not yet available on mavencentral**_, so the jar package has to be manually downloaded from the [package section](https://github.com/stelitop/mad4j/packages) in GitHub.
 Look for the -plain.jar version.
 Then, the package can be added to the project as follows:

 For Gradle: